 In many ways a similar day as the one before it.
-A strong breakway of Betancur, Slagter, Geschke, Tiralongo, Hesjedal and Kruijswijk stayed away until the finish with Paolo Tiralongo finishing 20 seconds ahead of second place (sound familiar?)
+A strong breakaway of Betancur, Slagter, Geschke, Tiralongo, Hesjedal and Kruijswijk stayed away until the finish with Paolo Tiralongo finishing 20 seconds ahead of second-place (sound familiar?)
 Steven Kruijswijk and Simon Geschke.

 Simon Geschke mopped up the KoM Points and we had another new leader.